Nosto/nosto-woocommerce/readme.txt

 * Does not support products that are sold only in a group product but NOT individually in the store
 	* A group product consists of multiple simple products and the group is tagged on the product page while the individual simple products in the group are tagged in the cart and order

+== Upgrade notice ==

+When updating to 1.0.6 please make sure you have not added Nosto javascript manually (or via some plug-in) to your store.
+Duplicated Nosto script will result in javascript error and your store might became unstable.